PennyLaneAI/catalyst/FRONTEND.md

 ### Dynamic dimension expansion

-1. Arguments/results mentioned in the source Python program are explicit.
+1. We start from the state where the explicit arguments/results mentioned in the source Python program are known.
-2. The expansion algorithm prepends the dimension variables to the list of explicit arguments.
+2. The expansion algorithm scans the explicit dimensions and prepends variables to the list of explicit arguments.
-   - In the basic case, the variables are added without duplication.
+   - In the basic case, the variables found in the dimensions are added as-is.
-   - In case when several tensors use same dimension variables, more decisions are possible.
+   - In case when several tensors use same dimension variables, different decisions are possible.
 In Catalyst, we support the following two cases:
-     + Add only one implicit argument for shared dimension variable.
+     + (Default) Add only one implicit argument for shared dimension variable.
 For example:
        `a:f64[d], b:f64[d]` becomes `d:i64[], a:f64[d], b:f64[d]`
      + "Forget" about the sharing and add new variable for every dimension variable separately.
        For example:
        `a:f64[d], b:f64[d]` becomes `d1:i64[], d2:i64[], a:f64[d1], b:f64[d2]`
+       This mode is enabled if `experimental_preserve_dimensions` parameter is set to `False`.
 3. Produce the type (`in_type` for arguments, `out_type` for results), describing the result of the expansion.
    - For arguments, we may use `DBIdx` in types to refer to position in the same list.
 For example: